pebble/rockyjs/readme.md

 The default build task (`grunt`) will combine all JavaScript, render markdown, and replace file references.

+## RockyJS API / Functionality

+One of the main goals of RockyJS is to better understand how JavaScript developers approach the Pebble API, and Pebble development in general.

+The initial version of RockyJS uses Pebble's existing C-style API and JavaScript syntax, though at the moment not *all* APIs are implemented.

+See [Rocky Documentation](/docs) for more details.

 ## Working with the Examples

 The [examples](examples/) are designed to be run directly from the file system without needing to build them, and demonstrate some of the things that can be accomplished with the current implementation.